sguox002/leetcode/leetcode-all.md

 <<-659	Split Array into Consecutive Subsequences    		44.0%	Medium
 given a sorted array, see if you can split into 1 or more subsequence with consecutive integers with length>=3
-- the highest frequency number determines number of sequence we shall divide
+- the highest frequency number determines number of sequence we shall divide  -will not work.
 - since it is sorted we can loop over the array, key idea: the smallest must be the start. there is something not solved yet if we need continue to extend our sequence.
 cnt: the frequency map